core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ~~~~~~~~~~~
 {: #fig-gname-auth-example title="Example of application group name defined by the URI authority"}

 {{fig-gname-host-example}} provides an example where the URI host subcomponent of the URI authority component is used for encoding the name of the application group.
-Specifically, the first label of the registered name is used.
+Specifically, the leftmost label of the registered name is used.

 ~~~~~~~~~~~